CopperSpice API 1.9.2

 bool QObject::isWidgetType ( ) const

 Returns true if the object is a widget, otherwise returns false.
-Calling this method is equivalent to calling inherits("QWidget").
+Equivalent to calling inherits("QWidget").

 bool QObject::isWindowType ( ) const

 Returns true if the object is a window, otherwise returns false.
-Calling this function is equivalent to calling inherits("QWindow"), except it is much faster.
+Equivalent to calling inherits("QWindow"), except it is much faster.

 void QObject::killTimer ( int id)